Cory Brown

 Cory James Brown (born 3 April 1996) is a New Zealand footballer who plays for Tasman United.

 Career

-Brown spending time in his native New Zealand playing semi-professionally, Brown moved to the United States to play college soccer at Xavier University.
-Brown played four years with the Musketeers, scoring 5 goals and tallying 9 assists in 80 appearances.
+Brown spent time in his native New Zealand, playing semi-professionally, Brown moved to the United States to play college soccer at Xavier University.
+He played for four years with the Musketeers, scoring 5 goals and tallying 9 assists in 80 appearances.

 Brown also appeared for USL PDL side Michigan Bucks, and NPSL side Michigan Stars.

 Professional

 On 21 January 2018, Brown was selected with the 62nd overall pick of the 2018 MLS SuperDraft by Vancouver Whitecaps FC.
 Brown signed with Vancouver's United Soccer League affiliate Fresno FC on 20 March 2018.